WHAT IS FRENCH COUNTRY ARCHITECTURE?

 See examples of French Country architecture.

-ABOUT FRENCH COUNTRY ARCHITECTURE
+FRENCH COUNTRY ARCHITECTURE CHARACTERISTICS

-French Country Architecture is romanticist in nature.
-It is derived initially from Romanesque, Norman, and French Gothic styles and includes French Provincial and Normandy styles.
-Usually faced in stone or stucco, it can include half-timbered walls, steep slate or thatched roofs, dormers, tall or very small, often arched windows and doors, large round silo-like “columbiers” or dovecotes, and houses that encompass rooms or even whole barns for domesticated livestock and farm animals.
+French Country homes are often grand, elaborate structures, although they are not as ornate as the French City style.
+Usually faced in stone or stucco, these homes can include half-timbered walls, steep slate or thatched roofs, dormers, tall or very small, often arched windows and doors, large round silo-like “columbiers” or dovecotes, and houses that encompass rooms or even whole barns for domesticated livestock and farm animals.

 FRENCH COUNTRY STYLE MOULDINGS